 - Pros: cheap, can expand as much as you want (eg support BL in classrooms) without thinking about cost.

-- Cons: requires a solid tech department with a little extra time.
-Plan for problems on a holiday?
+- Cons: requires a solid tech department with extra time to support (eg. plan for problems on a holiday).

 Some districts choose a separate hosting service.

-- Pros: less stress for your tech department, more support in non-typical hours, and specialists.
+- Pros: less stress for your tech department, more support in non-typical hours (holidays), and specialists.

 - Cons: you'll be paying for the service & support (though, really you pay either way, right?).

 Choosing a Host

 There are lots of hosting options for Moodle, but here are some partners who are currently hosting your colleagues.

-- 2StoryRobot - programming team, developed SMS2 (can host both), See more info under "Partners"
+- 2StoryRobot - programming team, developers of the SMS2 (can host both), See more info under "Partners"